Roqueotha04/book-loan-system/README.md

 - `JWT_SECRET` → Secure key for token signing

-### How to Run
+### How to Run in local

 1_Clone the repository:

     git clone <repo-url>

-2_Configure your database in application.properties.
+2_Configure your database in application.properties and .env variables

 3_ Run the application with Maven: